Learning Center

 What to do if it’s too high

 If you do find yourself with a higher operating expense ratio, it should signal action to improve your operation’s cost efficiency.
-Auel recommends looking at both variable and fixed costs.
-For example, land costs may have a big impact on your operating expense ratio, especially in the context of today’s low grain prices.
+Bowen recommends producers start by examining their largest cost categories.

 The lender’s view